cpaproth/sk/README.md

 ## Usage

 Skat is a card game played by three people.
 One starts *sk* as server and tells the other two his or her publicly reachable IP address per e-mail, telephone, or whatever.
 Now the other two can start *sk* as client and connect to this disclosed IP address.
-Then, the server initiates UDP hole punching bewteen the two clients and the videoconferencing starts.
+Then, the server initiates UDP hole punching between the two clients and the videoconferencing starts.
 Now the game could start.
 To be implemented...

 ![playing cards](https://github.com/cpaproth/sk/raw/master/images/cards.png)